chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

        |retry_delay| Default value: ``2``.
    * - ``role``
      - Use to add a role to the run-list for the machine.
-Use this attribute multiple times to add multiple roles to a run-list.
-Use this attribute along with ``recipe`` to define a run-list.
-The order in which the ``recipe`` and ``role`` attributes are specified will determine the order in which they are added to the run-list.
-This attribute should not be used in the same recipe as ``run_list``.
+Use this property multiple times to add multiple roles to a run-list.
+Use this property along with ``recipe`` to define a run-list.
+The order in which the ``recipe`` and ``role`` properties are specified will determine the order in which they are added to the run-list.
+This property should not be used in the same recipe as ``run_list``.
 For example:

        .. code-block:: ruby